VTXNN/E2E/README.md

 `make install`

-To run a basic training loop first training a unquantised network followed by a quantised network you will need to change line 13 of setupQDANewKF.yaml to the directory that contains a Train, Test, Val, MET set of folders each with .tf.record files for training on Then you will need a comet_ml account https://www.comet.ml/site/ for logging all the training info and resulting plots and put your API key in line 9 of vtxReduced.sh
+To run a basic training loop first training a unquantised network followed by a quantised network you will need to change line 13 of setupQDANewKF.yaml to the directory that contains a NewKFData and OldKFData each with a  Train, Test, Val, MET set of folders each with .tfrecord files for training on
+Then you will need a comet_ml account https://www.comet.ml/site/ for logging all the training info and resulting plots and put your API key in line 9 of vtxReduced.sh